Background pattern

 Renal and urinary disorders

-Very rare: edema (signs that may indicate kidney disease, which sometimes may include kidney failure); renal tissue damage (papillary necrosis), increased serum uric acid concentration.
+Very rare: edema (signs that may indicate kidney disease, which can sometimes include kidney failure); kidney tissue damage (papillary necrosis), increased serum uric acid concentration.

 Hepatobiliary disorders

-Other rare side effects are: hepatitis (inflammation of the liver), liver function abnormalities, and jaundice (yellowing of the skin and eyes).
-Very rare: liver dysfunction, liver damage (particularly in long-term treatment), liver failure, acute hepatitis
+Other rare adverse effects are: hepatitis (liver inflammation), abnormal liver function, and jaundice (yellowing of the skin and eyes).
+Very rare: liver dysfunction, liver damage (particularly with long-term treatment), liver failure, acute hepatitis.

 Worsening of inflammation during infectious processes.

-Until now, no severe allergic reactions have been reported with ibuprofen, although they cannot be ruled out.
-The manifestations of this type of reaction could be fever, skin rash, abdominal pain, severe headache, nausea, vomiting, swelling of the face, tongue, and throat, difficulty breathing, asthma, palpitations, hypotension (lower than usual blood pressure) or shock.
+To date, no serious allergic reactions have been reported with ibuprofen, although they cannot be ruled out.
+The manifestations of this type of reaction could be fever, skin rash, abdominal pain, severe and persistent headache, nausea, vomiting, swelling of the face, tongue, and throat, difficulty breathing, asthma, palpitations, hypotension (lower than usual blood pressure), or shock.

 A severe skin reaction known as DRESS syndrome can occur.
 The symptoms of DRESS syndrome include: skin rash, lymph node inflammation, and elevated eosinophils (a type of white blood cell).

-Stop taking ibuprofen and seek medical attention immediately if you notice any of the following symptoms:
+Stop treatment with ibuprofen and seek immediate medical attention if you notice any of the following symptoms:

-• Flat, red, circular, or target-like spots on the trunk, often with blisters in the center, skin peeling, mouth ulcers, throat, nose, genital, and eye ulcers.
-These severe skin reactions may be preceded by fever and flu-like symptoms (dermatitis exfoliativa, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis).
+• Reddish, non-elevated spots, target-shaped or circular on the trunk, often with blisters in the center, skin peeling, mouth ulcers, throat ulcers, nose ulcers, genital ulcers, and eye ulcers.
+These severe skin rashes can be preceded by fever and flu-like symptoms (exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis).

 • Blood in the stool or bloody diarrhea.